Female Arrived at Big Cat Rescue on 11/17/16

-The day after her arrival she was rushed into the onsite Windsong Memorial Hospital to be evaluated by Dr. Justin Boorstein, Dr. Liz Wynn, Dr. Tammy Miller and Dr. Bard.
-Priya was sedated and examined due to her extended belly, inappetence, crankiness and inability to lay comfortably on her side without a back leg sticking strait out in the air.
+The day after her arrival she was rushed into the onsite Windsong Memorial Hospital to be evaluated by Dr. Justin Boorstein, Dr. Liz Wynn, Dr. Tammy Miller, and Dr. Bard.
+Priya was sedated and examined due to her extended belly, inappetence, crankiness and inability to lay comfortably on her side without a back leg sticking straight out in the air.

 The vets did X-rays and then exploratory surgery and said it was a hydrometra.
 Here’s what I could find in laymen’s terms to describe what that is:

 This is an accumulation of fluid in the womb, caused by inflammation and constitutional debility.
 During the first months, the symptoms resemble those of pregnancy; but by touching the neck of the womb, and pressing the tumor, fluctuation of fluids is felt.
 The menses are usually suppressed, and general debility will appear if the disease continues.
 The patient may die from exhaustion, or the walls of the womb may be ruptured from the pressure of the fluid, causing fatal peritonitis.

 Priya was fortunate to be one of the early cats to be moved out of Serenity Springs to a facility that was capable of discerning her distress and acting quickly.
 You can all be proud to have been part of the team who saved her life.

 Read more about her arrival at Big Cat Rescue here: http://bigcatrescue.org/nov-16-2016/